Umuzi-org/ACN-syllabus/content/projects/python-specific/file-io/_index.md

 Here are some upgrades you can add to your project if you are up for it.

 5. Make use of integer ids when saving things to files.
-Update your save function so it works like this:
+Update your save method so it works like this:

 ```
 alice.save()   # results in visitor_1.json